tinne26/kage-desk/docs/tutorials/kage_for_devs.md

 }
 ```

+> [!TIP]
+> *If you are too lazy to do all this when starting but you still prefer your editor to [kageland](https://www.kageland.com/), notice that the [`kage-desk/display`](https://pkg.go.dev/github.com/tinne26/kage-desk/display) package also provides many utilities: quick setup, background color, two default images, high resolution and resizability options, `Time float`, `Cursor vec2` and `MouseButtons int` uniforms, F (fullscreen) and ESC shortcuts...
+If you are interested, check out the [main.go](https://github.com/tinne26/kage-desk/blob/main/examples/learn/filled-circle/main.go) and [shade.kage](https://github.com/tinne26/kage-desk/blob/main/examples/learn/filled-circle/shader.kage) files of the `learn/filled-circle` example for a quick reference.*

 ## Uniforms

 The code from the previous section already shows how to link uniforms from the CPU side.
 Now let's see how to use them in the actual shader.
 We are going to make a shader where a pixel orbits around the center of the screen, at a rate of one revolution per minute (so, a clock that tracks seconds):